the fastest

 Even the 50 is pleasingly nippy around town and the 60 is much the same.
 Any quicker would just hurt the range, which is far more pertinent here.

 In the Elroq 50, 230 miles.
 The 60 claims 260 miles, and the 85 with its bigger battery will do 360 miles, officially.
+The vRS only drops to 339 miles so if you do end up going all out, you won't be punished for your life choices by the range gods.

 Like with any electric car (or petrol one for that matter), real-world performance isn’t quite as rosy as the lab data suggests.
 We saw 3.5mi/kWh in the 50, which equates to 180-ish miles, or 50 short of the claim.
 In the 85 we only got 3.0mi/kWh, which shakes out at roughly 230 miles.
 Admittedly we were pushing slightly harder in the latter, so you can definitely beat those numbers.